-We encourage ESA Account Holders to visit ADE's ESA website, www.azed.gov/esa, for the most up-to-date information.
-ADE will communicate with ESA Account Holders by sending emails from either ESA.Communications@azed.gov or esacommunications@comms.azed.gov.
+We encourage ESA Account Holders to visit ADE's ESA website, www.azed.gov/esa, for the most up-to- date information.
+ADE will communicate with ESA Account Holders regularly by sending email.s from-either ESA.Communications@azed.gov.
 These are "no-reply" email addresses, designed to send out relevant ESA information and updates in email blasts.
-ADE recommends ESA families read all communications from the Department and add both email addresses to their contacts to avoid critical email correspondence going to spam or junk folders.
+ADE recommends ESA families read all communications from the Department and add both email addresses to their contacts to avoid critical email correspondence going to spamor junk folders.